Put your creativity and problem solving to the test.

-Learn to how to turn fuel into energy, waste into resources, and raw material into finished products in one of the largest chemical engineering departments in Canada.
+Learn to engineer the products we use every day.
+Turn fuel into energy, waste into resources, and raw material into finished products in one of the largest chemical engineering departments in Canada.

 You’ll develop expertise in chemistry and materials science — plus you’ll learn the systems analysis skills to design, implement, and manage processes from start to finish.